karthikatomiq/karthikatomiq/README.md

 ## About Me

 I'm a full-stack developer and DevOps engineer who takes projects from a blank repo to a production fleet, keeping every layer versioned, observable, and reproducible along the way.
-I currently work as **Director of Operations & 5X Developer at Atomiq India**, where I translate high-level project goals into clean, scalable, production-ready code.
+I currently work as **5X Developer at Atomiq India**, where I translate high-level project goals into clean, scalable, production-ready code.
 Alongside that, I'm pursuing a **B.Sc. in Computer Science** (2nd year) at **Dr. G.R.
 Damodaran College of Science**, building full-stack applications with Python and SQL while specializing in Kubernetes- and Terraform-driven system design.

 <br/>